Lyten

 Lyten, based in San Jose, specializes in lithium-sulfur batteries using proprietary 3D Graphene technology.
 Offering double the energy density of lithium-ion and reduced environmental impact, their sustainable solutions serve automotive, aerospace, and energy sectors.
 Lyten is expanding production with a Nevada gigafactory and has strong investor backing.

-Lyten is a supermaterial applications company based in San Jose, California, specializing in developing advanced materials and innovative solutions for sustainable technologies.
-The company’s primary focus is on lithium-sulfur battery technology, which offers significant advantages in energy density and environmental impact compared to traditional battery systems.
-Through its pioneering work with 3D Graphene, Lyten creates products that support the transition to net-zero emissions across multiple industries, including automotive, aerospace, and energy storage sectors.
-The company’s approach combines material science innovation with practical applications to address critical challenges in energy storage and industrial performance.
+Lyten is a supermaterial applications company based in San Jose, California, specializing in advanced materials and sustainable technologies.
+Its mission is to enable the transition to net-zero emissions across automotive, aerospace, and energy storage sectors through material science innovation and practical applications.

 Battery Technology